discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 3. <Skill id="12621"/> to blast might.
 4. <Skill id="31914"/> to extend your boons.
 5. Pick up <Skill id="5516"/> if there is one.
-6. <Skill name="One Wolf Pack"/> then take the Mislock and trigger the boss
+6. <Skill name="One Wolf Pack"/> then take the Mistlock and trigger the boss

 If you don't have Mistlock Singularity present you can use this simplified rotation
 1. If a fire field isn’t present, equip an offhand torch and use <Skill id="12504"/>.